 No, we do not board horses on campus.
 However, there are multiple boarding facilities in the Fort Collins area with varying levels of horse boarding available.

 Do you have an NCAA Equestrian Team or an IHSA Team?

 No, we do not.
 We do however have an English Riding Club, a Versatility Ranch Horse Club, a Rodeo Club and a Polo Club.
-There is also an IHSA Team (english only) that is not affiliated with our equine program and is housed off-campus.
+There is also an IHSA Team (english and western) that is not affiliated with our equine program and is housed off-campus.
 Learn more about our Student Organizations!

 Do you have to have horse experience to be an Equine Sciences major?

 No, you are not required to have prior horse experience.
 We do encourage students with less experience to take advantage of every opportunity they can once here at CSU to help increase their hands-on knowledge and skills.

 Do you offer a minor in Equine Sciences?

 At this time there is not a minor offered for Equine Sciences.